 Social media managers need to know how to define success for social media campaigns regardless of platform.
-Do you utilize social media campaign tools such as Klout?
+Do you utilize social media campaign tools?
 How do you use KPIs and analytics to prove the success of your campaigns?
 Be ready to answer these questions and speak intelligently about stats.

 Need to add some tools to your kit?
 Check out this post.

-4. How do you use Facebook Analytics (formally called EdgeRank) to increase the success of a social media campaign?
+4. How do you use Facebook Insights (formally called Analytics and EdgeRank) to increase the success of a social media campaign?

-Facebook EdgeRank was the former phrase for Facebook's ever-changing algorithm used to determine where posts show up in a user’s newsfeed.
+Facebook EdgeRank was the old school phrase for Facebook's ever-changing algorithm used to determine where posts show up in a user’s newsfeed.
 Since it's important every Facebook post have the highest rank possible, make sure you can speak to using affinity, user interactions, and timeliness to increase a post’s position.

 Speaking of former names like EdgeRank...